 Obsidian vs Logseq (2026): Which Local-First Note App Wins?

-Quick verdict: Pick Obsidian if you want a powerful, extensible vault system with 1,500+ plugins and a thriving community.
-Pick Logseq if you prefer outliner-first note-taking with built-in tasks and fully open-source code.
+Choose Obsidianif you want a powerful, extensible vault system with 1,500+ plugins and a thriving community — it's faster, more polished, and the default choice for most PKM users.
+Choose Logseq if you prefer outliner-first note-taking with built-in tasks and you care about fully open-source code (AGPL).
+Obsidian wins 6-4 overall.
 Both store your data locally — your notes never leave your computer unless you choose to sync them.

 Our Verdict